 Simple Video Streaming

-bunny.mp4 (you can download it from the Github) in a read mode, create a
+bunny.mp4 (you can download it from the Github) in a read mode and then provide its stream as a response body.

 Content-Type header to